 All kidding aside, the most sensible place to make cuts is in our grocery budget, so I spent a little extra time cutting and using grocery store coupons.

 One problem area is protein.
 Meat and fresh fish are so freaking expensive!
 When it comes to good sources of protein, Brian and I are both big carnivores.
 Chicken, turkey, beef, pork, fish… you name it.
 The idea of consuming legumes (dried beans, lentils, etc.) never really pops into my head as a first choice for protein.
 That is, until I think about adding cheese to our meals.

 Glorious cheese!
 I am a born and raised Dairyland state girl, so frankly, one of the major reasons that I still live here is my love for good cheese.
 Despite my disgust with 6-month long winters, I’m willing to suffer for the sake of great dairy products…and the Green Bay Packers.

 This quesadilla recipe is really economical.
 If you find items on sale and use coupons, it’s possible to feed a family of 4 this hearty meatless dinner for around $10.
 What’s better is how easy it is to make quesadillas.

-I used a panini maker to grill these up.
+I used a to grill these up.
 Seeing the hatch marks on the tortilla makes for great eye appeal.
-If you don’t have a panini maker, you can use a skillet or grill pan to make them in, or you can even cook them on a grill outside.
+If you don’t have a panini maker, you can use a skillet or to make them in, or you can even cook them on a grill outside.
 It’s a fun dish to use to get your kids cooking with you, too.
 Quesadillas are SO versatile!
 You can fill them with nearly any ingredients you want and they’ll taste fantastic.
 Heck, I used to babysit for a little boy who loved peanut butter and banana quesadillas.

 Ingredients used in this vegetarian quesadillas recipe: